vincentntang/vincentntang.com/content/posts/20211009-state-hat/index.md

 Software companies require people from different disciples to run.
 Developers write code.
 Business people communicate specs to the developers.
 Managers ensure everyone plays together nicely.

 But what if you work at a small company or team?
 Say 3 people.

 Let's say your the head developer.
 But you write business specs and design prototypes too.
 AKA a person who wears many hats

-I've worked with someone like that before.
-I could never tell in meetings whether we were talking about technical specs, or business specs for a project.
+I've worked with someone like that.
+I could never tell whether we were talking about technical specs, or business specs for a project.

 Those meetings were brutal.
 I had information overload processing what felt like several meetings into one.